The Onion: Onion News Network

-In April 2007, The Onion launched Onion News Network—a daily web video broadcast—with a story about an illegal immigrant taking an executive's $800,000-a-year job for $600,000 a year.
-The publication reportedly initially invested about $1 million in the production and initially hired 15 new staffers to focus on the production of this video broadcast.
+In April 2007, The Onion launched Onion News Network—a daily web video broadcast—with a story about an illegal immigrant taking an executive's $800,000-a-year job for $600,000 a year, directed by Dikkers.
+The publication reportedly initially invested $1 million in the production and hired 15 new staffers.
 On February 3, 2009, The Onion launched a spin-off of the Onion News Network called the Onion Sports Network.
+In April 2009, the program was awarded a Peabody Award noting that the publication provides "ersatz news that has a worrisome ring of truth."

 In a Wikinews interview in November 2007, former Onion President Mills said the Onion News Network had been a huge hit.
 "We get over a million downloads a week, which makes it one of the more successful produced-for-the-Internet videos", said Mills.
 "If we're not the most successful, we're one of the most.'
 In January 2011, The Onion launched two TV shows on cable networks: Onion SportsDome which premiered January 11 on Comedy Central, and the Onion News Network which premiered January 21 on Independent Film Channel (IFC).
 Later in the year IFC officially announced the renewal of the Onion News Network for a second season in March 2011 while Comedy Central officially announced the cancellation of Onion SportsDome in June 2011.

 In August 2011, the Writers Guild of America, East, AFL–CIO, announced the unionization of the Onion News Network writing staff, averting a potential strike which hinged on pay and benefits.
 It is also not the first time Onion, Inc. has been criticized for the way it treats its employees: In June 2011 A.V.
 Club Philadelphia city editor Emily Guendelsberger was the victim of an attack and—according to the Philadelphia Daily News—her job did not provide health insurance to cover hospital bills.
 According to the WGA, Onion News Network was the only scripted, live-action program that had employed non-union writers.
 "The ONN writers stood together and won real improvements", said WGAE Executive Director Lowell Peterson.
 "We welcome them into the WGAE and we look forward to a productive relationship with the company."
 Peterson noted that more than 70 Guild members from all of the New York-based comedy shows signed a letter supporting the Onion News Network writers, and hundreds of Guild members sent emails to the producers.

 In March 2012, IFC officially announced the cancellation of the Onion News Network.
 After the show's cancellation, a pilot for a new comedy series titled Onion News Empire premiered on Amazon.com in April 2013, which presented as a behind-the-scenes look of The Onion's newsroom.
 The pilot was one of several candidates for production on Amazon, but was not ultimately selected.
+In September 2024, The Onion relaunched the Onion News Network on its YouTube page, starring former MSNBC host Joshua Johnson as ONN anchor Dwight Richmond.